Original Prusa MK3S 3D Printer Review

 Community Support

 Prusa enjoys some of the strongest brand recognition in the 3D printing market.
 As a result, the Prusa Mk3S has become one of the most popular and supported 3D printers currently available.
-There are many forums, Facebook groups, and subreddits where users can find solutions for issues, mods and upgrades.
-Some of them that they can access are:
+There are many forums, Facebook groups, and subreddits where users can find solutions for issues, mods, and upgrades.

 Final Verdict

 The Prusa Mk3S is an incredibly polished machine.
 It comes with several quality-of-life features that many 3D printing manufacturers are trying to catch up to.
-Even though it was first released in 2017 (the Mk3S update came in 2019), it’s still considered the gold standard for every consumer 3D printer is compared to.
-Unfortunately for Prusa, it is now facing stiff competition as many affordable 3D printers have caught up in print quality.
+Even though it was first released in 2017 (the Mk3S update came in 2019), it’s still considered the gold standard for every consumer 3D printer.
+Unfortunately for Prusa, it is now facing stiff competition as many affordable 3D printers have caught up to it in print quality.
+Moreover, newer printers have begun implementing color touch screens and other usability upgrades.

-The Mk3S is becoming increasingly dated as newer printers have begun implementing colour touch screens and other usability upgrades.
-At $749, or $999 assembled, it is difficult to recommend the Prusa Mk3S on print quality alone, with competitors such as the Creality Ender 3 V2 matching it at $280.
-However, no other consumer 3D printer manufacturer can boast of the same ecosystem of printers, software and filament the Prusa has.
-For users such as educators, print farm operators or beginners wanting low maintenance, no-fuss machine, the Prusa Mk3S is still a worthy recommendation.
+At $749, or $999 assembled, it is difficult to recommend the Prusa Mk3S on print quality alone, with competitors such as the Creality Ender 3 V2 already matching it at $280.
+However, no other consumer 3D printer manufacturer can boast of the same ecosystem of printers, software, and filament the Prusa has.
+For users such as educators, print farm operators, or beginners wanting low-maintenance, no-fuss machines, the Prusa Mk3S is still a worthy recommendation.

-Technical Specifications
+Prusa MK3S Technical Specifications

 • Build volume: 250mm (l) x 210mm (w) x 210mm (h)